suyash-2004/PingMeSafe/README.md

 ## Contributing

-We welcome contributions from the community to improve and enhance PingMeSafe.
+We welcome contributions from the community to improve and enhance the PingMeSafe Android app.
 If you'd like to contribute, please follow these guidelines:

 - Fork the repository.
 - Create a new branch for your feature or bug fix.